-Told through two professors who plead their cases to each other in hopes of saving their careers and their friendship, Trigger Happy represents a slice of the millennial revolution and its enforcement of a new set of offensively non-offensive guidelines.
-Filled with wit, bite, and heart, this new play by resident playwright Ron Simonian is an enthralling and thought-provoking snapshot of a country that can't seem to get on the same page, and what that means for all of us.
+Two professors, one liberal, the other conservative, plead their cases to each other in the hopes of saving their careers, and their friendship.
+Trigger Happy represents a slice of the millennial revolution and it's enforcement of a new set of offensively non-offensive guidelines.
+Filled with wit, bite, and heart, this new play by Ron Simonian is an enthralling and thought-provoking snapshot of a country that can't seem to get on the same page, and what that means for all of us.

 Featuring Scott Cordes and Mark Robbins

 From the minds behind Friend Dog Studios and the creators of this year’s hit fringe comedy “Hacks,” comes “The Ballad of Lefty and Crabbe.”
 This musical comedy played to packed houses and standing ovations at the 2015 Fringe Festival, and it’s back for a full production to ramp up The Living Room’s 2016-2017 season.